-Self-issuing requires a contractual relationship with Visa or Mastercard and additional regulatory authority requirements, and therefore adds time and costs to the implementation phase.
+Self-issuing requires a contractual relationship with their Card Scheme (e.g., Visa, Mastercard or Discover) and additional regulatory authority requirements, and therefore adds time and costs to the implementation phase.
 For new Thredd customers starting out on a card program with Thredd, speed to market is quicker and easier when using an existing issuer already set up with Thredd, compared to setting yourself up as a new issuer.
 You can upgrade to self-issuing at a later stage without any impact on your transactions1.